-- Gas bill: State average natural gas prices for residential consumers (March 2021) multiplied by state average natural gas consumption for residential customers (in BTUs, 2019)
+- Gas bill: State average natural gas prices for residential consumers (1 year average) multiplied by state average natural gas consumption for residential customers

-- Water and sewer bill: Local water and wastewater company rates (service charge plus consumption rate per 1,000 gallons) for major (among the three largest) cities in each state multiplied by consumption estimates (from the U.S. Geological Survey) for the average household size
+- Water and sewer bill: Local water and wastewater company rates (service charge plus consumption rate per 1,000 gallons) for the largest water company based on population served in each state, multiplied by average state consumption (estimates from the U.S. Geological Survey—hundreds cubic feet per capita—multiplied by average household size)

 For additional clarity, the following assumptions were made: